SamZhang02/mcgill-course-scraper/README.md

 The program then requests each URL in the file and parses the individual pages one by one.
 This takes quite a bit longer, the process will be printed out on the terminal.

+The output will be stored in `/output/courses.json`.
+See `/docs/structure.json` for a miniature example of what the file will look like.